paburgosc/360Turns/README.md

-Folder data have the h5 from APDM
+-Folder data have the h5 from APDM
-Folder lib have the python functions to read and analize Folder figures is used to save figures
+-Folder lib have the python functions to read and analize -Folder figures is used to save figures

 TO RUN